Jimwi/ilets_words/day8/1 Afghanistan: how the Taliban weakened America | The Economist1.md

 Why was america unable to create a functioning government in afghanistan

-america struggled to create a functioning government in afghanistan for lots of reasons one of those reasons I think is that what happened very early on in the invasion in the early 2000s was that it created a highly `centralized` afghan state. lots of power was vested in kabul it essentially `disenfranchised` lots of power brokers in afghanistan who for decades had enormous amounts of power. communities in the north of afghanistan on the `fringes` near key border towns and the the the power of tribe was very very important here you know tribes that had long held key border crossings that were very important felt disenfranchised by a central government that had accumulated power for itself that's one reason I think the taliban was able to flip so many of these areas so quickly in the last month or so the americans you know they could they could paper over a lot.
+america struggled to create a functioning government in afghanistan for lots of reasons. one of those reasons I think is that what happened very early on in the invasion in the early 2000s, was that it created a highly `centralized` afghan state. lots of power was vested in kabul it essentially `disenfranchised` lots of power brokers in afghanistan, who for decades had enormous amounts of power. communities in the north of afghanistan on the `fringes` near key border towns and the the the power of tribe was very very important here, you know, tribes that had long held key border crossings that were very important felt disenfranchised by a central government that had accumulated power for itself. that's one reason I think the taliban was able to flip so many of these areas so quickly in the last month, or so the americans you know they could they could paper over a lot.

 Because it's a superpower and they did have uh militarily the power to hold the taliban off for as long as they chose to um and they did have enough money to to keep the state functioning but to make it able to function without any help at all that was very long-term project um and one that ultimately uh donald trump and joe biden decided they didn't wish to pursue so they pulled the plug with the disastrous consequences that we've just seen.

 Why is the taliban's takeover of afghanistan so humiliating for america.

-There are lots of people I think in the united states and elsewhere who thought it was perhaps the right time for america to leave afghanistan but the the manner in which it was done the haste with which it was conducted the betrayal of lots of afghan allies the sense that america was `fixated` and entirely focused on `evacuating` its nationals rather than helping those who had fought alongside it for 20 years. that that said something um very damaging about america's character and america's policy
+There are lots of people I think in the united states and elsewhere who thought it was perhaps the right time for america to leave afghanistan, but the the manner in which it was done, the haste with which it was conducted the betrayal of lots of afghan allies the sense that america was `fixated` and entirely focused on `evacuating` its nationals rather than helping those who had fought alongside it for 20 years. that that said something very damaging about america's character and america's policy

 There was a point where you could have said that um a sort of `slapdash` america first foreign policy was just a temporary `blip` because donald trump was in charge but this was taking place under a democratic president who prided himself on his foreign policy knowledge and he turned out to be no better uh in this case than his `predecessor` possibly worse. that's that's a huge problem for america's image at least in in the short run and that's going to affect its ability to deter its enemies and reassure its allies and friends.